ncbi/cxx-toolkit/pages/ch_objmgr_dtld.md

     ; For example the value "cache;id2" directs GenBank loader to look in cache ; reader first, then to look for information in id2 reader from GenBank servers.
     ; Available readers are: id1, id2, pubseqos, pubseqos2, and cache.
-    loader_method = cache;id2
+    ; The parameter can also be used to enable PSG data loader - in this case the ; valuue must be "psg", no other readers should be listed. loader_method = cache;id2

     ; preopen can be set to false to postpone GenBank connection until needed,